abluenautilus/Patch_SM_Breadboard_Adapter/README.md

 # Patch_SM_Breadboard_Adapter
 Breadboard adapter for the Daisy Patch Submodule

 This allows you to snap your Patch SM in into a breaboard.
 You'll need a eurorack power header, 4 10-pin 2-row headers, and 4 10-pin 10-row headers to solder in.
+The BOM links to some parts I sourced but these are pretty generic parts, you can obviously use any headers of the right shape.

 ![pic1](pictures/BB_adapter1.png)
 ![pic2](pictures/BB_adapter2.png)